Kris Brown: San Diego Chargers

 Brown signed with the Chargers on October 20, 2010, after an injury to Nate Kaeding.
 On October 24, 2010, Brown kicked his first field goal as a San Diego Charger against the New England Patriots, later making his second field goal.
 With 27 seconds left in the game, he missed a 50-yard field goal which would have tied the game.
 It was the only one he missed out of 5 attempts in 3 games.
 Brown was cut on November 23.

 Dallas Cowboys

 On December 31, 2010, Brown was signed to a two-year contract by the Dallas Cowboys, who were looking for him to compete the next year with David Buehler for the kicker job, so he was declared inactive for the last game of the season against the Philadelphia Eagles.
 On July 28, 2011, he was released after the team decided to sign undrafted free agent Kai Forbath and not have to pay Brown's scheduled $911,000 salary.

 NFL career statistics

 Charity work

-Off the playing field, Brown has demonstrated a commitment to charity.
-During his three seasons for the Steelers, Brown was active in the Pittsburgh community.
-He volunteered his efforts for The Western Pennsylvania School for the Deaf and Junior Achievement's “Kickin’ for Kids” program.

-During his recent career with the Texans, Brown has raised $384,000 for Texas Children's Hospital Charity Care Program through the program Kris Brown's Kick Club.
-The program's mission is to provide hope, medical resources, and healing for patients at Texas Children's Hospital that do not have the ability to provide these for themselves and to increase community awareness about their needs.
-His involvement stemmed from a personal experience that Brown dealt with as a child.
-His sister April was diagnosed with a rare form of cancer at the age of 11.
-She recovered and has been in remission for 13 years.
-The support his family received during the ordeal served as the inspiration to form Kris Brown's Kick Club.

-On March 7, 2004, Brown greeted President George W. Bush when he landed at Ellington Field in Houston, Texas.
-Bush honored Brown and Texas Children's Hospital for their charity efforts.

-In addition, Brown started the “Kicks for Kids” program in 2002, partnering with Ikon and Academy Sports & Outdoors to donate $800 to the Houston Texans Foundation for every point that Brown scored on the field.

 In August 2012, a report from The Kansas City Star mentioned that Brown's company, Savoreaux, Inc. was holding a job fair for his Dunkin Donuts locations that had recently opened.
 The report went on to state that Brown had retired from football.